welbyte/hey-autocomplete/README.md

+# Hey.com Autocomplete

-# Autocomplete field extracted from Hey.com
+This is the autocomplete input field extracted from the Hey.com source code.